What are the concerns in using containers and how NexClipper deals with them.

 According to recent survey by CNCF (Cloud Native Computing Foundation), 58% of respondents are using Kubernetes in production for container management tools, while 42% are considering it for future use.
 Also, concerns they have when it comes to using containers are as followings:

-In order for organizations to effectively run containers on Kubernetes, monitoring is required to see if container is healthy.
+organizations to effectively run containers on Kubernetes, monitoring is required to see if container is healthy.
 It will help you understand insights regarding containers.

 - Complexity: 40% up from 35%